LABCAT/festival-images-smart-grid/README.md

 ## PS3 MDDN 242 2017

-### Concept Map
+### Scrape Montage

-Using the images provided in class, select 50 for your grid composition.
-Arrange them in a 10x5 grid.
-Replace the preview.jpg with your final image, and save a smaller copy in thumbnail.png.
+Update the included scripts to create your own grid based montage.
+The scripts will be covered in class Friday.

-Describe here your selection and layout process.
+Describe here your images you decided to use and any compromises that were necessary to build your collection.